StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Export configuration

 An export of the StackState configuration can be obtained from the StackState UI, the [StackState CLI](../../cli/README.md) or using curl commands.

+### StackState CLI

+{% hint style="info" %}
 Note that the [lock status](../../../stackpacks/about-stackpacks.md#locked-configuration-items) of configuration items installed by a StackPack configuration will not be included in the export.
+{% endhint %}

-To export configuration using the StackState CLI or curl:
+To export configuration using the StackState CLI:

 {% tabs %}
 {% tab title="CLI: sts" %}